updated 9th of March , 2017

 Stelios is best known for creating easyJet in 1995 when he was just 28 years old.
-The budget airline is now widely acknowledged as having revolutionised European air travel over the last two decades and it is now flying over 75 million passengers per year with a fleet of more than 260 aircraft.
-In 2000 he floated the company on the London Stock Exchange in order to fund growth but he and his family have since remained its largest shareholders with a 33% stake. (easyJet is now a member of the prestigious FTSE-100 index, making it one of the largest UK public companies by market value, Stelios successfully campaigned to set a dividend policy that now distributes half of annual profits by way of dividends to all shareholders.
+This pan-European low cost airline, headquartered in London, has revolutionised European air travel over the last two decades and it is now flying over 75 million passengers per year across 31 countries with a fleet of more than 260 aircraft.
+In 2000 Stelios floated easyJet on the London Stock Exchange in order to fund growth but he and his family have always remained the largest shareholders with a c 33% stake.
+As easyJet PLC became one of the biggest UK companies by market value, Stelios successfully campaigned to set a dividend policy that now distributes half of annual profits by way of dividends to all shareholders.
 For more information see www.easyJet.com

-In 2006, at the age of 39, Stelios received a knighthood from HM Queen Elizabeth II for services to entrepreneurship.
-Since 2009 he has been the Honorary General Consul for the Republic of Cyprus in the Principality of Monaco.
+Honours: In 2006, at the age of 39, Stelios received a knighthood from HM Queen Elizabeth II for services to entrepreneurship.
+Since 2009 he has been the Honorary General Consul for the Republic of Cyprus in the Principality of Monaco where he lives.
 He is a graduate of the London School of Economics and has a masters degree from the City University in London.
 Moreover he was awarded four honorary doctorate degrees from City University, as well as from Grandfield, Liverpool John Moores, and Northumbria (Newcastle) Universities in the UK.

 Hobbies : Stelios enjoys sailing and he owns two classic sailing yachts, one based in Monaco and the other in St Barts .
 He is an active member of the Monaco Yacht Club and in 2016 he created the Gustavia Yacht Club in St Barts, a not for profit association of members, and he is the first Commodore of the Club.